JuaniBattiston/Videogame-Quotes-API/README.md

 ## Sources

-Quotes have been retieved from the following sources:
+Quotes have been retrieved from the following sources:

 -
   [The Top 100 Video Game Quotes of All Time -  Bryan Wirtz](https://www.gamedesigning.org/gaming/video-game-quotes/)